teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 There are several generic algorithms out there for making binary diffs between arbitrary byte sequences.
 Since these are complex, I recommend a chunk-based CBOR-aware algorithm, using each CBOR item in a similar way to that in which our current line-oriented code uses lines.
+(See example-code/cbor_diff.py for an example of doing this with Python's difflib.)

 However, the diff format above should work equally well no matter what diff algorithm is used.